-- a) Microenterprises businesses with less than 5 employees - b) Minority Business Enterprises (MBEs) businesses whose ownership is at least 51% owned by an African American, Asian American, Native American, and/or Hispanic American. - c) Small Disadvantage Business Enterprises (SDBEs) businesses with less than 50 employees, and be 51% or more owned and control by one or more persons disadvantaged "socially and economically" as defined by the Small Business Administration. - d) Disrupted Business Enterprises (DBEs) businesses that have or will be experience a disruption due to natural disasters, road construction, building construction, or other events deemed disruptive by the City Council.

-e) Small Business Loans - debt financing requirements under \$1.0 million.
+- a) Microenterprises businesses with less than 5 employees, including individuals and business owners who have Individual Tax Identification Numbers (ITIN) - b) Minority Business Enterprises (MBEs) businesses whose ownership is at least 51% owned by an African American, Asian American, Native American, and/or Hispanic American. - c) Small Disadvantage Business Enterprises (SDBEs) businesses with less than 50 employees, and be 51% or more owned and control by one or more persons disadvantaged "socially and economically" as defined by the Small Business Administration. - d) Disrupted Business Enterprises (DBEs) businesses that have or will be experience a disruption due to natural disasters, road construction, building construction, or other events deemed disruptive by the City Council. - e) Small Business Loans debt financing requirements under \$1.0 million.

-No applicant shall be denied a loan on the basis of race, color, creed, national origin, religion, age, disability, gender, gender identity or expression, family or marital status, exercise of a protected right, military service or veteran status.
+No applicant shall be denied a loan based on race, color, creed, national origin, religion, age, disability, gender, gender identity or expression, family or marital status, exercise of a protected right, military service or veteran status.